nadirizr/quill-editor-knockout-binding/README.md

 - enable: A boolean or an observable that will control whether the Quill Editor is enabled.

 ## Notes
-- You shouldn't use both the 'html' and 'text' parameters at the same time, as the two override each other.
+- If you use both 'html' and 'text' observables, both are updated when changes are made in the editor, but only 'html' data changes will be reflected in the editor.
+- If you use only a 'text' observable, changes to it will of course be reflected as usual in the editor.